Harassment and Bullying

 King's College London is committed to providing and promoting a positive environment for all its students, staff and members of its community which is free from all forms of prejudice, discrimination, harassment and bullying.

-Our It Stops Here portal is designed to help students raise any concerns they have about harassment, bullying or discrimination.
+Our It Stops Here portal is designed to help students and staff raise any concerns they have about harassment, bullying or discrimination.

 Our Student guidance and Staff guidance provide advice on what to do if you have experienced harassment or bullying.